deansheather/ChatThree/ipc.md

     // The registration ID.
     private string? _id;

-    public ChatTwoIpc(DalamudPluginInterface @interface) {
+    public ChatThreeIpc(DalamudPluginInterface @interface) {
-        this.Register = @interface.GetIpcSubscriber<string>("ChatTwo.Register");
+        this.Register = @interface.GetIpcSubscriber<string>("ChatThree.Register");
-        this.Unregister = @interface.GetIpcSubscriber<string, object?>("ChatTwo.Unregister");
+        this.Unregister = @interface.GetIpcSubscriber<string, object?>("ChatThree.Unregister");
-        this.Invoke = @interface.GetIpcSubscriber<string, PlayerPayload?, ulong, Payload?, SeString?, SeString?, object?>("ChatTwo.Invoke");
+        this.Invoke = @interface.GetIpcSubscriber<string, PlayerPayload?, ulong, Payload?, SeString?, SeString?, object?>("ChatThree.Invoke");
-        this.Available = @interface.GetIpcSubscriber<object?>("ChatTwo.Available");
+        this.Available = @interface.GetIpcSubscriber<object?>("ChatThree.Available");
     }

     public void Enable() {
-        // When Chat 2 becomes available (if it loads after this plugin) or when
+        // When Chat 3 becomes available (if it loads after this plugin) or when
-        // Chat 2 is updated, register automatically. this.Available.Subscribe(() => this.Register());
+        // Chat 3 is updated, register automatically. this.Available.Subscribe(() => this.Register());
-        // Register if Chat 2 is already loaded. this.Register();
+        // Register if Chat 3 is already loaded. this.Register();

         // Listen for context menu events.
         this.Invoke.Subscribe(this.Integration);
     }

     private void Register() {
         // Register and save the registration ID. this._id = this.Register.InvokeFunc();